JeremyMeinke/JeremyMeinke/README.md

 - 👋 Hello, my name is @JeremyMeinke, a Physics PhD Candidate at Arizona State University!
 I am set to graduate in early 2023.
-- Most of my graduate GitHub work involves private repos for my own version control, but I will include a public repository highlighting useful code and resources used for my data analysis of mm astronomy data (future repo link will be here).
+- Most of my graduate GitHub work involves private repos for my own version control, but I will include a public repository highlighting useful code and resources used for my data analysis of mm astronomy data ([mm_astronomy_stacking](https://github.com/JeremyMeinke/mm_astronomy_stacking)).
 See my recent data analysis work shown in (under review) and https://arxiv.org/abs/2103.01245 for details.

 - 🔭 I also design & simulate planar superconducting antennas using HFSS for mm-detectors, and design cryogenic (RF) readout chains (for mechanical, thermal, and electrical considerations).